NexusKrop/IceShell/README.md

 ## Installation

-### Stable Binaries
+### Release builds

-Stable binaries are _not yet available_ in this stage of development.
-Once they are available, they can be seen in [the releases page](https://github.com/NexusKrop/IceShell/releases).
+Releases can be found at [the releases page](https://github.com/NexusKrop/IceShell/releases).

-### CI Binaries
+### Development builds

-CI build binaries can be found at [the Actions page](https://github.com/NexusKrop/IceShell/actions).
+Development builds can be found at [the Actions page](https://github.com/NexusKrop/IceShell/actions).
 Click the latest workflow run and scroll down, you'll see a `build-bin` artifact available for download.

-- Windows: To run, extract and run `dotnet iceshell.dll`.
+- Windows: Extract and run `dotnet iceshell.dll` in the application folder.
+- Linux: Extract and run `.\iceshell` in the application folder.

 ### Build from Source